6 MIN READ

 Started in 2013 by software engineer Billy Markus, Dogecoin began as a parody of Bitcoin.
 Its prominent meme/symbol features the infamous Shiba Inu doge meme.
 The term “doge” is intentionally mistyped from the actual word “dog”.
 Unlike Bitcoin, Dogecoin has no maximum supply (hard cap), its inflation rate of currently around 3,85% per year is set to decrease over time.

 Dogecoin is an open source, decentralized peer-to-peer network using the proof-of-work (PoW) consensus mechanism.
-Dogecoin is not Turing-complete and is not capable of hosting and executing smart contract (like e.g. Ethereum blockchain).
+Dogecoin is not Turing-complete and is not capable of hosting and executing smart contracts (like e.g., Ethereum blockchain).
 The coin has no other utility than the transfer of money.

 SafeMoon